ARCHER2-HPC/archer2-docs/docs/user-guide/data_migration2.md

 # Data migration from ARCHER to ARCHER2

+This short guide explains how to move data from the ARCHER service to the ARCHER2 service.

 ## Log on to ARCHER

 [Log on to ARCHER](http://www.archer.ac.uk/documentation/user-guide/connecting.php#sec-2.1) as usual

 ## Load up-to-date version of ssh on Archer

+This version of ssh has been identified through testing as offering superior performance.

     module load ssh